eslamwael/Incorta-DevOps-Task/README.md

 ### Prerequisites
 As we will see in the second requirement, all the prerequisites will be installed for hosts via Ansible playbooks.

-You need to install the following on your linux distribution ( apt in Ubuntu, yum in CentOS ) *python3*
+Packages on linux distribution:

+- *python3*
-*python3-venv*
+- *python3-venv*
-*ansible*
+- *ansible*

-You need to install the following on your python virtual environment *psutil : To retrieve information on system utilization*
+Python packages on your python virtual environment:
+- *psutil : To retrieve information on system utilization*

 ## Requirement 1:
 **Python script *util.py* to automatically record system resources utilization on a Linux machine using [psutil python package](https://pypi.org/project/psutil/ "psutil python package")**